Tesseract-Network/tesseract-website/blog/2025-12-12-intro-post.md

 Since z402 is an extension of x402, it offers two operative modes:

 - x-mode: a 100\% x402 compatible mode, following the same specs
-- z-mode: what make z402 special, with instant payments, added scalability and lower fees on batched transactions
+- z-mode: what makes z402 special, with instant payments, added scalability and lower fees on batched transactions

 In short, we believe that z-mode is better than x-mode in most cases, but not in all. z-mode outperforms x-mode every time a buyer needs to perform multiple transactions with a seller, in this case you get instant transactions and the lowest blockchain fees, even in the case of a single transaction z-mode performs just as good as x-mode (they have the same speed), but the overhead of using a smart contract slightly increases the blockchain fees.
 So, it's smart to use x-mode for single-use non-repeated transactions, for all the rest use z-mode.